 So, to summarize my Osprey Aether AG 85 backpack review, this is a really sophisticated design, and the pack is loaded with features.
 Most likely, the convertible lid is the main attraction of this pack.
 But clearly, the benefits of having this option is presently reserved for the US market only.
 I have seen some people disappointed with what they find in EU shops.
 It is hard to understand why Osprey has been doing this.

-I do have some serious concerns regarding the ventilation and the lumbar support.
+I do have some concerns regarding the ventilation and the lumbar support.
 Only time will show how this design is going to work.
 I have feeling that they did not know what to do with the space behind the harness and decided to call it the external sleeve, and forgot about the true internal sleeve which is still there.

 But this is a great pack, I have no doubts about it.
 Is it the best tool on the market?
 I think it is early to speak about this.
 There are many great packs in this size range described here in the site.
+But I have added it to my list of top-rated expedition packs.

 How would you compare Aether AG series with Atmos AG series?
 You can read about this in my another text.